ireneorichie/docs/serving/accessing-logs.md

    * For `logstash-*`, use the `@timestamp` time filter.
    * For `zipkin*`, use the `timestamp_millis` time filter.

-   **Tip**: As events are ingested and the data is collected in your log files, new `field names` become available as they are discovered.
+   **Tip**: The `field names` become available as events are ingested and those names are discovered in the collected log file data.

 1. Click `Create` to save the index pattern.